ConjureLabs/hob/README.md

 # Hob

-Hob (short for Hobgoblin) does chores in the background, helping your app run smoothly.
+Hobgoblin does chores in the background, helping your app run smoothly.

 Hob is a framework of frameworks, and can be used to do the following: